 Thus, we conclude that the ESR should be measured at low frequency, whereas the ESL should be measured at higher frequency.
 We can then simply repeat the first step by opening two different sweeper windows to cover two ranges: 1 kHz to 100 kHz and 100 kHz to 5 MHz.

 As the dc-link capacitor in this example has three different sets of electrodes, each electrode set is measured sequentially and repeated five times to demonstrate the repeatability of the measurements.
 The test signal amplitude is set to 900 mV.
 Under default settings, a sweep of 200 frequency points lasts around 12 sec.

-In the nearby screen shot, the lower sweeper window shows the ESL from 100 kHz to 5 MHz.
+The nearby screenshot shows the ESL from 100 kHz to 5 MHz in the lower sweeper window.
 Traces are color-coded to match the three sets of electrodes, and traces

 Thus the ESR and the ESL of a dc-link capacitor can be accurately and repeatably measured using an impedance analyzer.
 After carefully compensating for the parasitic impedance of the test fixture, the measurement plane can be reset from the instrument’s front panel to the DUT’s position.

 In this case, measurement baselines of both ESR and ESL are significantly lowered, to 15.7 µΩ and 1.7 pH, respectively.
 This leaves a lot of headroom for future measurements as manufacturers continue to improve both ESR and/or ESL.
 In addition, the impedance analysis shows the variation of ESR and ESL as a function of frequency.
 The measurement not only confirms the specified values by the manufacturers but also enables a detailed study of the DUT with circuit modeling.